 We recognises that this is a rapidly developing area and that cyber-attacks are becoming more sophisticated and commonplace.
 As organisations move more of their operations to digital systems, understanding the resulting threats they face is of critical importance.

-Understanding the threats faced by an organisation as a consequence of their use of digital platforms is important, but being able to translate these into business context and to prioritise them against organisation’s risk appetite.
+Understanding the threats faced by an organisation as a consequence of their use of digital platforms is important, but being able to translate these into a business context and to prioritise them against organisation’s risk appetite is essential.

-Our service works closely with the business to constantly maintain a prioritised set of real world threats, clearly demonstrating to board members the business impact and context of each.
+We work closely with our clients to constantly maintain a prioritised set of real world threats, clearly demonstrating to board members the business impact and context of each.

 By understanding the threats an organisation faces and by translating these into the business context, it is then important to map these through to tangible, quantifiable risks.